Illumina/NirvanaDocumentation/versioned_docs/version-3.14/introduction/getting-started.md

 ### Compile from Source

-The following will grab the latest version of Nirvana from GitHub and compile it using the .NET Core compiler:
+The following will grab the latest version of Illumina Annotator from GitHub and compile it using the .NET Core compiler:

 ```bash
 git clone https://github.com/Illumina/Nirvana.git